rvillordo/sdl-widgets/README.md

 BOX

-this was written in one night and was extracted from the original code i'll probally add it to qdev library in the future
+widget.c file was written in one night and was extracted from the original code (a small user interface for rtl_fm.c) i'll probally add it to qdev library in the future